-It also served as a military hospital for the German Imperial Army during WWI, and as a Soviet Hospital until the 1990s after the Red Army claimed it in 1945.
-It became infamous as the place where Adolf Hitler was nursed back to health after being shot in the leg at the Battle of the Somme in 1916.
+Historically, the Beelitz-Heilstätten served as a hospital for the German Imperial Army during WWI and as a Soviet hospital until the 1990s after the Soviet invaders claimed it in 1945.
+It became infamous as the place where Adolf Hitler was nursed back to health after being hit in the leg during WWI.

-Today, visitors can access the 60-building facility through an elevated walkway called "Baum and Ziet" ("tree and time"), which winds through the forest and around the upper levels of the buildings.
+Today, visitors can access the 60-building facility through an elevated walkway called "Baum and Zeit" ("tree and time"), which winds through the forest and around the upper levels of the buildings.